gsakkis/TileDB-Segy/README.md

 ## Converting from SEG-Y ##

-Tilesegy comes with a commandline interface (CLI) called `segy2tiledb` for converting SEG-Y and Seismic Unix formatted files to TileDB formatted arrays.
-At minimum it takes an input file and generates a tilesegy directory at the same parent directory with the input and extension `.tsgy`:
+TileDB-Segy comes with a commandline interface (CLI) called `segy2tiledb` for converting SEG-Y and Seismic Unix formatted files to TileDB formatted arrays.
+At minimum it takes an input file and generates a directory at the same parent directory with the input and extension `.tsgy`:

     $ segy2tiledb a123.segy
     $ du -sh a123.*